 - Serve the chops on a bed of caramelized onions, making sure to remove the older thyme sprigs before serving.

-I sincerely hope you've enjoyed this recipe for Boneless French Onion Pork Chops as much as I've enjoyed bringing it to you!
+I sincerely hope you've enjoyed today's easy pork chop dinner recipe as much as I've enjoyed bringing it to you!